 Using a CDN can help improve your website's response time for global users.
 Websites partnering with a CDN may have cached copies of their data distributed on distant servers, enabling very remote users to access the site from a local distribution point instead of one that could be across the country or on another continent.

 Because a CDN is distributed and keeps a significant portion of the site's data cached, it's not necessary to get new data from the origin server all the time.
 This means fewer requests to your origin machine.
 Fewer requests means that there's more processing time for things that aren't static, like breaking news or transaction-based functions like a shopping cart.

 DDoS attacks, SQL injection attempts, and many other forms of malicious behavior can take out a site with little to no warning.
-CDN services can provide protection by preventing these attacks from ever reaching the origin server.
-This can be done by preventing any traffic but the CDN provider from reaching the server, filtering out attacks, or other methods.
+A WAF (Web Application Firewall), sometimes separate from CDN services, can provide protection by preventing these attacks from ever reaching the origin server.
+Check the list of services included with the CDN.

 How to get a CDN

 To use a CDN, you'll need two things: a way to configure Drupal to use one, and a provider.
 When choosing a CDN, it's important to consider a number of things: cost, support, the way it integrates into your current setup, and more.
 Acquia can help by providing site information and suggestions.
 Acquia Cloud Enterprise websites can use Acquia Cloud Edge CDN.

 Acquia Cloud Enterprise websites can use Acquia Cloud Edge CDN.